 Assets and liabilities related to the Company's foreign operations are calculated using the Saudi Riyal and Canadian Dollar and are translated at end-of-period exchange rates, while the related revenues and expenses are translated at average exchange rates prevailing during the period.
-Translation adjustments are recorded as a separate component of consolidated stockholders' equity and were \$18,000 for the year ended December 31, 2014 and immaterial for the year ended December 31, 2013.
+Translation adjustments are recorded as a separate component of consolidated stockholders' equity and were an income of \$49,000 and a loss of \$18,000 for the years ended December 31, 2015 and 2014, respectively.
 Gains or losses resulting from transactions denominated in foreign currencies are included in other income (expense) in the consolidated statements of operations.
 The Company engages in foreign currency denominated transactions with customers that operate in functional currencies other than the U.S. dollar.
-Aggregate foreign currency net transaction losses were not material for the years ended December 31, 2014 and 2013, respectively.
+Aggregate foreign currency net transaction losses were not material for the years ended December 31, 2015 and 2014, respectively.